tutorcruncher/Chronos/README.md

 To set up the Chronos system locally follow these steps:

 1. Create the DB in Postgres by calling `make reset-db`
-2. Create the tables by calling `python -m chronos.scripts.create_db_tables`
-3. Start the server using `python -m uvicorn chronos.main:app --reload`
+2. Start the server using `make run-server-dev`
-4. Start the celery worker with `celery -A chronos.worker worker --loglevel=info`
+3. Start the celery worker with `make run-worker`